Ravalli, Montana

-Ravalli (Salish: sk̓ʷɫólqʷe, sk̓ʷɫʔó) is an unincorporated community and census-designated place (CDP) in Lake County, Montana, United States.
+Ravalli (Salish: sk̓ʷɫólqʷe, sk̓ʷɫʔó) is an unincorporated community in Lake County, Montana, United States.
 The population was 76 at the 2010 census, down from 119 in 2000.
-At one time Charlie Allard, the country's leading expert on breeding bison, owned the country's largest herd of buffalo in Ravalli.
+For statistical purposes, the United States Census Bureau has defined Ravalli as a census-designated place (CDP).
+In the early 1900s, the Pablo-Allard herd in Ravalli was said to be the largest collection of the bison remaining in the U.S. and played a critical role in the conservation of bison.

 History

 A post office called Ravalli was established in 1887 and remained in operation until 1983.
 The community was named for Antonio Ravalli, a Jesuit missionary to the Indians.